There are literally thousands of mutual funds—and there are more ways to measure and compare funds than most people even

 Performance is a bit tricky.
 Many investors look at past performance when trying to choose a mutual fund, but past performance is not a guarantee of future results.
 In fact, recent results are not typically a strong indicator of how a fund may perform in the future, as very few top-performing funds remain near the top for long.
 Similarly, while some poorly performing funds will improve, many others will continue to struggle.

 Still, you may want to use a Morningstar rating or look at the long-term performance of a fund to help narrow down your field of choices.
-For instance, you can eliminate funds with a long track record of very poor performers, which may be at risk of being closed or merged into other funds, or funds that show excessive swings in performance, which may be riskier than you prefer.
+For instance, you might consider eliminating funds with a long track record of very poor performers, which may be at risk of being closed or merged into other funds, or funds that show excessive swings in performance, which may be riskier than you prefer.
 While the predictive power of performance is complex, measuring performance is pretty straightforward; performance is typically presented as the annualized rate of return over various periods of time.
 The Mutual Fund Evaluator allows you to screen for funds by quintile of performance, with a default setting of 3 years—so you could filter out the top 20%, 40%, or 60% of funds based on 3-year average annual performance.

 The Morningstar rating is a little more complicated.
 A fund gets a Morningstar rating after 3 years of existence.
 However, the star rating takes into consideration account loads, sales charges, and redemption fees, looks back at the risk-adjusted performance of a fund for 3-, 5-, and 10-year periods, and weights the results across these time periods depending on the tenure of the fund.
 The star rating also weighs cost and the consistency of performance—a higher rating suggests that performance has been more consistent, with all else equal.
 Funds that have delivered bigger swings in performance relative to their peers are penalized, particularly if those swings are losses.

 3. Think about costs